 When your furnace won’t start, doing your own furnace repair in Marshalltown, Iowa, can feel pretty overwhelming.

-If your furnace won’t turn on, won’t stay on or won’t ignite, try the troubleshooting list below before getting in touch with an HVAC professional.
+If your furnace won’t turn on, won’t stay on or won’t ignite, try the troubleshooting list below before calling an HVAC professional.

 If you find you need help from a heating and cooling professional and live in Marshalltown, B & G HVAC can assist you.
-We can repair most brands of heating systems and also provide emergency furnace repair.
+We can repair most types of heating systems and also provide emergency furnace repair.

-Go through our easy guide below to get to work on troubleshooting your furnace.
+Follow our easy guide below to get to work on troubleshooting your furnace.
 Most of these steps don’t require mechanical abilities.

 Furnace Repair Checklist